Call 419-475-4449 or 1-800-475-4449 to schedule an appointment. Accepting New Patients!

 The Employee Assistance Program (EAP) provides comprehensive services for employers to help their employees function at optimum levels of well-being and productivity.

-Identification of clients within the community who have experienced Adverse Childhood Experiences (ACEs) to provide positive social experiences that counteract the negative impact of ACEs and decrease the likelihood of poor adult health.
+Identification of residents in the community who have experienced Adverse Childhood Experiences (ACEs) to provide positive social experiences that counteract the negative impact of ACEs and decrease the likelihood of poor adult health.

 Harbor provides pharmacy services for our consumers through Genoa Healthcare.
 Pharmacy locations at Woodley Road, Commerce Drive, and North Prospect Street.